shilifanga/2D-EulerDGM/README.md

 (2) Second step, to run the executable file "all".
 The command is mpirun -np 16 ./all

 This code can solve the two-dimensional Euler equations, primarily using the Runge-Kutta discontinuous Galerkin method.
 To control numerical spurious oscillations, the jump filter is employed.
-Directly running the code, the accuracy of the smooth solution (vortex problem) to the two-dimensional Euler equations can be obtained, while other test cases can be achieved by setting the initial and boundary values.
+Directly running the code, the accuracy of the vortex problem can be obtained, while other test cases can be achieved by setting the initial and boundary values.

 The jump filter in the discontinuous Galerkin method for hyperbolic conservation laws.